How To Choose the Perfect Camera for Mum To Capture Family Moments This Mother’s Day

 If you’re visiting in-store, this is when you’ll want to whip out your Pinterest board to show them the type of photos you want to take.
 Let them know if you’ll be taking photos of fast-moving objects (like a rogue toddler).
 The more info, the better.

-Need to get this done remotely?
-Visit the website and click on ‘Ask an Expert!’ or hit up their handy article on The Best Digital Cameras.
+If you need to get this done remotely, visit Ted's website and click on ‘Ask an Expert!’ or hit up the handy articles, such as The Best Digital Cameras.

-Let’s take your camera for a spin and get clicking.
-You bought it to capture family moments, so start now.
-It can be hard to round up the troops, so just start snapping your fam in their natural habitat.
-Who knows what potential 21st-birthday pictures you’ll get of your kids?
+Encourage mum to get out there with her camera and get clicking.
+If her main objective is to capture family moments, she can start right now.
+It can be hard to round up the troops, so mum can start snapping the fam in their natural habitat.
+Who knows what potential 21st-birthday pictures she can snap up at at this very moment.

-The more you play with your camera, the more you’ll feel at ease with it.
-Then next time you go on a family holiday, celebrate a birthday or just want social proof that you sometimes wash your hair, you’ll feel confident to capture the moment.
+The more mum plays with her camera, the more she’ll feel at ease with it.
+Then next time she goes on a family holiday, celebrates a birthday or just wants social proof that she sometimes washes her hair, she’ll feel confident to capture the moment.

 If this article has inspired you to spruce up your photography skills and buy a new camera, I’d love to know.
 Take a happy snap, upload it to Instagram or Facebook and tag @motherhoodmelbourne and @teds_cameras.
 Use the hashtag #FeatureMeTeds to get your photo re-shared.